 The Internal Revenue Service mentioned on their website that there will be a provision of a portal where you can update this information.
 This portal will be made available in a few weeks.

 If I have not filed for tax returns recently, would it affect my payment in any way?

 There is a possibility.
 You must file a simple tax return to receive an economic impact payment.
 This also applies to low-income taxpayers, veterans, and individuals with disabilities.
 However, this would not mean that you owe any tax as you are filing tax returns now.
 This procedure is to be carried out only to make this payment relief simpler.
 The IRS stated that they would be updating their website with information on this soon.
 You can check for updated information here.

 In case you owe tax money that you cannot pay, you can seek professional help or fill an application online to request an alternate payment plan.

 What if my payment gets misdirected?
 How will I know?

-Within a few weeks after your payment has been processed, you will receive mailed notice.
+Within a few weeks, after your payment has been processed, you will receive a mailed notice.
 If you cannot trace your payment after the notice, you can contact the IRS using the information on the notice itself.